-- 1. Employment relationship problems include: - a personal grievance (a claim of unjustifiable dismissal, unjustifiable disadvantage, discrimination, sexual or racial harassment, or duress in relation to membership or nonmembership of a union or employee organisation). - a dispute (about the interpretation, application or operation of an employment agreement). - any other problem relating to or arising out of your employment relationship with the University except matters relating to the fixing of new terms and conditions of employment. - 2.
+- 1. Employment relationship problems include: - a personal grievance (a claim of unjustifiable dismissal, unjustifiable disadvantage, discrimination, sexual or racial harassment, or duress in relation to membership or non-membership of a union or employee organisation). - a dispute (about the interpretation, application or operation of an employment agreement). - any other problem relating to or arising out of your employment relationship with the University except matters relating to the fixing of new terms and conditions of employment. - 2.
 If you believe there is a problem with your employment relationship with the University, you should tell your manager, either personally or through your union or other representative, as soon as possible that: - there is a problem; and - the nature of the problem; and - what you want done about the problem. - 3.
-If for any reason you feel unable to raise the matter with your manager, other suggested contacts are Deans/Heads or the Head or staff of the Human Resource Management Division. - 4.
+If for any reason you feel unable to raise the matter with your manager, other suggested contacts are Deans/Heads or the Head or staff of the People and Capability Management Division. - 4.
 In the case of a personal grievance, you must raise the matter with the employer within 90 days of the grievance occurring or coming to your notice, whichever is the later.
 A written submission is preferable but not necessary. - 5.
-You have the right to seek the support and assistance of your union or representative or information from the Ministry of Business, Innovation and Employment Mediation Service at any time. - 6.
-We will try to resolve the matter through discussion with you and/or your union or representative. - 7.
-If the problem cannot be resolved through discussion, then either you or the University can request assistance from the Ministry of Business, Innovation and Employment which may provide mediation services. - 8.
-If the problem is not resolved by mediation, you may apply to the Employment Relations Authority for investigation and determination. - 9.
+In the case of a personal grievance related to sexual harassment, you must raise the matter with the employer within 12 months of the grievance occurring or coming to your notice, whichever is later.
+A written submission is preferable but not necessary. - 6.
+You have the right to seek the support and assistance of your union or representative or information from the Ministry of Business, Innovation and Employment Mediation Service at any time. - 7.
+We will try to resolve the matter through discussion with you and/or your union or representative. - 8.
+If the problem cannot be resolved through discussion, then either you or the University can request assistance from the Ministry of Business, Innovation and Employment which may provide mediation services. - 9.
+If the problem is not resolved by mediation, you may apply to the Employment Relations Authority for investigation and determination. - 10.
 In certain circumstances the decision of the Employment Relations Authority may be appealed by you or the University to the Employment Court.